owlbarn/tutorial/book/diffequation/README.md

   Mat.(a *@ y)
 ```

-Next, we want to specify the timespan of this problem: from 0 to 2, at a step of 0.001.
+Next, we want to specify the *timespan* of this problem: from 0 to 2, at a step of 0.001.

 ```
 let tspec = Owl_ode.Types.(T1 {t0 = 0.; duration = 2.; dt=1E-3})
 ```

-One last thing to solve the problem is of course the initial values:
+One last thing to solve the problem is the *initial values*:

 ```ocaml env=diffequation_example01
 let x0 = Mat.of_array [|-1.; 1.|] 2 1